mmecon/mmecon.github.io/README.md

 ## About Me

 I am Mirlind Mustafa, a Ph.D.
 Candidate in Economics.
-I am interested in Applied Microeconomics, Applied Econometrics, and Environmental and Energy Economics.
+I am interested in Empirical Industrial Organization, Applied Microeconomics, Applied Econometrics, and Environmental and Energy Economics.